snowplow/snowplowanalytics.com/_posts/2018-02-15-dataflow-runner-0.4.0-released/index.md

 <h2 id="locks">1.
 Fetching logs for failed steps</h2>

-When leveraging the `run-transient` command (which launches an EMR cluster, executes the given steps and shuts the cluster down), it is now possible to access the logs produced by any failed steps through the `--log-failed-steps` flag.
+When leveraging the `run-transient` or `run` commands, it is now possible to access the logs produced by any failed steps through the `--log-failed-steps` flag.

 In the following example, we launch a cluster to performing a couple of [S3DistCp][s3-dist-cp] steps with the following command:

 {% highlight bash %}
-./dataflow-runner run-transient --emr-config cluster.json --emr-playbook playbook.json --log-failed-steps
+./dataflow-runner run --emr-playbook playbook.json --emr-cluster j-123 --log-failed-steps
 {% endhighlight %}

 Unfortunately, one of the steps failed to complete successfully.
-However, thanks to the `--log-failed-steps` flag, we'll be able to review its logs without having to access the S3 bucket:
+However, thanks to the `--log-failed-steps` flag, we'll be able to review its logs without having to access the S3 bucket which contains the logs:

 {% highlight bash %}
 ERRO[0004] Step 'step' with id 'step-id' was FAILED